-Consider using Pinterest to create inspiration for your uniform — pin all of the tops, bottoms, shoes, coats and accessories you like, and try to make sure they can all be worn together.
+Consider using Pinterest to create inspiration for your uniform — pin all of the tops, bottoms, shoes, coats, and accessories you like, and try to make sure they can all be worn together.
 Narrow things down so that all of the items are reasonably similar and the general idea of what you want will begin coming to life.
-Avoid random, impractical items that don't go with the flow, unless you want one or two 'just because' pieces in your closet (but don't get carried away!).
+Avoid random, impractical items that don't go with the flow, unless you want one or two 'just because' pieces in your closet (but don't get carried away)!

 When you've decided what your uniform is, invest in well-made pieces that look amazing and will last a long time.
 Less is definitely more, and over the long run, you'll probably save by only purchasing quality women's jeans, shirts and so on.
-Find some reliable brands you really love as well; that way, finding replacements for your staples will be easier.
+Find some reliable brands you love as well; that way, finding replacements for your staples will be easier.

 A new bag will freshen things up and is a great way to experiment with the latest looks.
-Shoes are also an easy way to add some spice to your outfit, but remember you'll get the most mileage out of things that go with more than one shirt or top.
+Shoes are also an easy way to add some spice to your outfit but remember you'll get the most mileage out of things that go with more than one shirt or top.

 Top off your uniform with a signature beauty look.
 Maybe red lips are your thing, or you love the look of dark eyeliner and mascara.
-A makeup routine is easy to master and doesn't have to take that long — just a little foundation, blush and lip color are enough to have you looking poised and polished.
+A makeup routine is easy to master and doesn't have to take that long — just a little foundation, blush, and lip color are enough to have you looking poised and polished.